 Now, we need to be really clear about the time frame we are talking about here.
-The issue that I am trying to address deals only with the New Testament literature, specifically the gospels and post-Revelation epistles.
+The issue that I am trying to address deals only with the New Testament literature, specifically the gospels and pre-Revelation epistles.
 I not at all interested in 'defending' the wide array of post-apostolic 'interpretations' and 'syncretistic methods' of any later Christian folk--including the Church Fathers.
 It is the Jesus of the gospels and epistles, and the claims made and images used of Him and His work on our behalf in them that concerns me here.
 This means that Christian material and events after around 65ad is of little concern to me (except as it bears on questions of NT authorship perhaps), and does not count as evidence for New Testament authors' "borrowing" of mythic/pagan elements in their creation of the foundational documents of the church--because of the time frames involved.

 So, let's examine each of these in turn:.

 ONE: The similarities between Jesus (as portrayed in the NT) and the other relevant Savior-gods are very numerous, very 'striking', non-superficial, complex, within similar conceptual or narrative structures, detailed, have the same underlying ideas, and be 'core' or 'central' to the story/image/motif enough to suspect borrowing;

 However, there are several considerations that must be examined BEFORE we get into the alleged similarities:

-Consideration: There is a surprising tendency of scholars of all persuasions to adopt Christian terminology in describing non-Christian religions, rituals, myths, etc. (e.g. "baptism", the "Last Supper").
+Consideration 01: There is a surprising tendency of scholars of all persuasions to adopt Christian terminology in describing non-Christian religions, rituals, myths, etc. (e.g. "baptism", the "Last Supper").
 [Joseph Campbell is sometimes a good example of this.]
 Sometimes this is done to establish some conceptual link for the reader, but often it borders on misleading the reader.
 Too often a writer uses such terminology imprecisely in describing a non-Christian element and then expresses shock in finding such similarities between the religions.

 Nash is demonstrating one of the criteria we noted above--that the details must have the same underlying idea, for it to count as a parallel.
 [He uses the phrase "outward" similarities, in a similar usage to how Penglase uses "superficial".]
 A ritual dip in water, for example, is NOT a baptism if its purpose in the dogma of a particular religion is different.
 According the scholarly criteria, the lack of parallel in the underlying idea or 'conceptual usage' destroys this as piece of evidence for borrowing.

-A good example of this might be the rite of the Taurobolium (from the cult of the Worship of the Great Mother or Cybele/Attis).
+A good first example of this might be the rite of the Taurobolium (from the cult of the Worship of the Great Mother or Cybele/Attis).
 In it a priest stood in a pit under a plank floor containing a bull and a lamb (the two are always connected in the inscriptions).
 The bull was slaughtered and the blood of the animal fell upon the priest below.
 The priest comes up 'consecrated' to the priesthood, and is hailed as 'reborn' (renatus).
 In one late text (fourth century), he is said to have been 'reborn eternally'.

 Now, the main reason this position has generally been abandoned (as noted above) is that it is altogether unnecessary, and less 'useful' as an explanatory construct: the elements in the gospels and epistles all make more sense as having developed out of mainstream Judaism and have much more 'numerous, complex, and striking parallels' to Old Testament/Tanaach themes and passages.
 Apart from issues of chronology and questions of motivation for borrowing (separate problems from that of detecting forceful parallels), the Jewish background furnishes us with a system of underlying ideas needed to make sense of the imagery.